dstemple7/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+1A: Semantic HTML marks up the content to provide meaning beyond just the content itself.

 2. What are the 4 areas of the box model?

+2A: Padding, border, margin, content

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+3A: By default, the flex-direction is row and in that case, align-items works on the vertical or cross axis to the horizontal or main axis.

 4. Explain why git is valuable to a team of developers.

+4A: Git is valuable because it saves changes to a codebase over time so you can always reference or if needed revert back to code at a previous point in time.
+It also allows multiple people to collaborate on the same project simultaneously.

 5. Define mobile-first design in your own words.

+5A: Mobile-first design would design content based on the default of how it would be viewed on a mobile screen and then change the style or even the content itself in the event that it was being viewed on a bigger screen, e.g. a tablet or a desktop.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.